NixOS/nix.dev/source/tutorials/towards-reproducibility-pinning-nixpkgs.md

 ## Next steps

 - For more examples and details of the different ways to pin `nixpkgs`, see {ref}`ref-pinning-nixpkgs`.
-- To quickly setup a Nix project read through
-  [Getting started Nix template](https://github.com/nix-dot-dev/getting-started-nix-template).
+- To quickly set up a Nix project, read through [Getting started Nix template](https://github.com/nix-dot-dev/getting-started-nix-template).